 • Hosts must be able to climb and descend the 130 steps down to the tidepools.

 AREA INFORMATION:Yaquina Head Outstanding Natural Area is a 100-acre day-use area managed by the Bureau of Land Management (Department of Interior).
 The park is located on a prominent headland just three miles north of Newport, on Oregon’s scenic Central Coast.
 Up to 65,000 seabirds nest seasonally on the headland’s cliffs and near-shore rocks.
 Gray whales, harbor seals and a multitude of intertidal creatures are also visible much of the year.
 Peregrine falcons are often visible from the Interpretive Center.
 The Yaquina Head Lighthouse has been functioning as an aid to navigation since 1873.
 The site is open year-round during daylight hours.
-Visitation is about 350,000 per year.
+Visitation is over 350,000 per year.